Annual Reports

 The website is now arguably the most comprehensive global record of the Building Engineering Services history and its heritage.
 In confirmation of its position as a major record of the Industry’s history, the British Library has asked for it to be stored in their Web Archive programme, so that it can remain available for scholars and researchers to use in perpetuity.

 Investigative work has continued on researching the Mitchell’s Principle Hypocaust Warm Air Heating System for Churches in Victorian England.
-More churches have been found this year in the south of England where this underfloor heating system was installed.
-At present a total of eight churches have been discovered, stretching from Herefordshire across to Essex and Kent.
+More Parish churches have been found this year where this underfloor heating system was installed.
+At present a total of eight churches have been discovered, stretching across the south of England from Herefordshire, Warwickshire, Oxfordshire to Essex and Kent.

 A further 11 electronic books in pdf program format written by Brian Roberts, have been added to the HG website during the year.